n4sunday/typescript-the-complete-developer/README.md

 - [x] Lesson 12.
 Where Do We Use Types

 #### 3. Type Annotations in Action

 - [x] Lesson 13.
 Type Annotations and Inference
-- [X] Lesson 14.
+- [x] Lesson 14.
 Annotations with Variables
 - [x] Lesson 15.
 Object Literal Annotations
 - [x] Lesson 16.
 Annotations Around Functions
-- [ ] Lesson 17.
+- [x] Lesson 17.
 Understanding Inference
-- [ ] Lesson 18.
+- [ป] Lesson 18.
 The 'Any' Type
 - [ ] Lesson 19.
 Fixing the 'Any' Type
 - [ ] Lesson 20.
 Delayed Initialization
 - [ ] Lesson 21.
 When Inference Doesn't Work

 #### 4. Annotations With Functions and Objects

 - [ ] Lesson 22.
 More on Annotations Around Functions
 - [ ] Lesson 23.
 Inference Around Functions
 - [ ] Lesson 24.
 Annotations for Anonymous Functions